 A second approach is to remodel the association as an entity class.
 This is the most common approach.
 A final alternative is to use composite elements, which will be discussed later.

-6.3.5.
+7.3.5.
 Using an <idbag>

-The majority of the many-to-many associations and collections of values shown previously all map to tables with composite keys, even though it has been have suggested that entities should have synthetic identifiers (surrogate keys).
+The majority of the many-to-many associations and collections of values shown previously all map to tables with composite keys, even though it has been suggested that entities should have synthetic identifiers (surrogate keys).
 A pure association table does not seem to benefit much from a surrogate key, although a collection of composite values might.
-It is for this reason that Hibernate provides a feature that allows you to map many-to-many associations and collections of values to a table with a surrogate key.
+For this reason Hibernate provides a feature that allows you to map many-to-many associations and collections of values to a table with a surrogate key.